-Seven rescued after mezzanine floor collapses in London bar
+13 people injured after mezzanine collapses at London bar

 “This included incident response officers, advanced paramedics, tactical advisers, clinical team managers, units from our hazardous area response team and several ambulances and fast response unit car crews.

-“We also dispatched teams from London’s Air Ambulance.
+“We also dispatched teams from London’s Air Ambulance.”

-The man said it was lucky there were not more people sitting directly under the mezzanine floor that came down.

-He saw one person being brought out on a stretcher and put into an ambulance, but he said most of the injured appeared to have cuts and bruises rather than anything serious.

-LFB station commander Sacha Clement, who was at the scene, said: “Firefighters carried out a systematic search of the building and rescued seven people from inside.
+London Fire Brigade station commander Sacha Clement, who was at the scene, said: “Firefighters carried out a systematic search of the building and rescued seven people from inside.

-“They were trapped on the remaining part of the mezzanine floor and crews used a ladder to bridge between the floor and the internal staircase to get them safely out of the building.
+“They were trapped on the remaining part of the mezzanine floor, and crews used a ladder to bridge between the floor and the internal staircase to get them safely out of the building.”

-“We are working with our emergency services partners, and a number of people have been treated at the scene and taken to hospital.”

-LFB said around 50 people left the building before crews arrived.
+Around 50 people left the building before response teams arrived, the fire brigade said.

-Three fire engines from Homerton, Bethnal Green and Leyton fire stations and two rescue units from East Ham and Edmonton stations were sent to the scene.

 Rushanara Ali, Labour MP for Bethnal Green and Bow, tweeted: “Very concerned about the collapse of part of a building at Roach Road #fishisland.